 - pkgbuilder python

-- Python is a binary repo package, triggering a ABS download via rsync (no
+- Python is a binary repo package, triggering a package download from ASP. -S and/or -F/-G are also accepted.

 - pkgbuilder -Syu